This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 Baby Step 1 is to save up $1000 in a savings account as a starter emergency fund.

-Check out How to Build Your Emergency Fund Fast for help.
+Check out How to Build Your Emergency Fund Fast for help with this step.

-You want your emergency fund to be available quickly in case of an emergency so just put it into an easy to access savings account but keep it out of your checking account so that you don’t spend it.
+You want your emergency fund to be available quickly in case of an emergency.
+Put it into an easy to access savings account but keep it out of your checking account so that you don’t spend it.

-$1000 is a good start so that when you get to baby step 2 you won’t be scared to throw all your extra money into debt.
+$1000 is a good start so that when you get to baby step 2 you won’t be scared to throw all your extra money into paying off your debt.

 BABY STEP 2: Pay off Debt